Chaetodon falcula: Systematics

 Chaetodon falcula was first formally described in 1795 by the German physician and naturalist Marcus Elieser Bloch (1723–1797) with the type locality given as Tharangambadi in India.
 The specific name falcula is a diminutive of the Latin falx or falcis meaning a "sickle" or a "scythe" and is a reference to the wedge shaped black saddle blotches which Bloch illustrated as sickle-shaped, which they are not in modern photographs.

 With its sister species, the similar-looking Pacific double-saddle butterflyfish (C. ulietensis), C. falcula belongs to the large subgenus Rabdophorus which might warrant recognition as a distinct genus.
-Other fairly close relatives are the quite differently-shaped but similarly coloured lined (C. lineolatus) and spot-naped butterflyfishes (C. oxycephalus), while the blue-cheeked butterflyfish (C. semilarvatus) seems to be a far more basal lineage relative to all of these.
-The bluish vertical lines are present in all of these, while a white body with yellow behind and black on the back and caudal peduncle are only shared among the four less ancient species.
+Other fairly close relatives are the quite differently-shaped but similarly-coloured lined (C. lineolatus) and spot-naped butterflyfishes (C. oxycephalus), while the blue-cheeked butterflyfish (C. semilarvatus) is the sister species to all of these.
+Vertical lines are present in all of these species, while a white body with yellow behind and black on back and caudal peduncle are shared by all but C. semilarvatus.